Differences Between the p67 Versions: Asahi Pentax 6x7 vs. Honeywell 6x7 vs. 6x7 MLU (Mirror Lock-Up) vs. Pentax 67 vs. Pentax 67ii

 Telling the Pentax 6x7s and the 67s Apart

 The later Pentax 67 and 67ii sported only "Pentax" on their original prisms, unlike the "Asahi Pentax" on the earlier versions.
 However, since the prisms are interchangeable between every version and are often swapped out, the best and easiest way to recognize a Pentax 6x7 from the later 67 and 67ii models is to look at the model plate at the top left (when the camera's front is facing towards you).
 There you will see either 6x7 or 67.
 The Pentax 67ii will have a "67ii" inscription on the right front, as opposed to the left.

 Reasons you may want to buy either the 67 or 67ii vs the 6x7

 Since they are newer, the 67 and 67ii may be more reliable than an older version.
 Likewise, the Pentax 6x7 MLU is generally considered a may safe bet than the non-MLU version, if not for any other reason because it is newer.

 With the 67 came a shutter timing improvement that allowed the exposure value to be more consistent than the 6x7 when using a TTL-Metered Prism.

 The 67ii featured an updated design which included a better grip on the right side.
 The 67ii is slightly lighter than the previous versions.

 Are multiple exposures a big deal to you?
-You'll have to go 67ii, unless you want to use a leaf shutter lens and use the multiple exposure function on the lens itself.
+You'll have to go 67ii unless you want to use a leaf shutter lens and use the multiple exposure function on the lens itself.
 It's worth noting, if you use a 67 with a leaf shutter lens, you cannot focus/see your recomposed frame.
 So, the 67ii really shines here with is double exposure ability.

 - Pentax 6x7 (and Honeywell Pentax): $300-$400